We are a Christian Church

 Regular members of the congregation

-Our regular congregation for our morning services is about 115-120, with evening service reaching 40-45.
+In normal times, our regular congregation for our morning services is 80 to 100 worshippers, with evening services 25-45.
 These are people who, in one way or another, are pointing towards Jesus Christ in their faith journey.

-Our church membership currently stands at 108.
+Our church membership currently stands at just over one hundred.
 This means that they have committed to support the work, witness, and financial needs of the church.
 For reasons of privacy the names of members are not given here.
+Thje work of the church is not left solely to the paid staff - Ministers and Youth Worker - the volunteer workforce of our members keeps all the regular activities staffed an operatng smoothly.

 The deacons are appointed by the church members.
 Together with the minister the deacons are responsible for the spiritual leadership and practical management of the church.
-From this group where possible the church members elect a secretary and a treasurer.
+They are also the legal Trustees of the church.
+From this group, where possible, the church members elect a secretary and a treasurer.

 Click here to read details of our child protection arrangements.